Memories (David Guetta song): Music video

 The music video was filmed in Miami on 4 January 2010.
 It was directed by Keith Schofield.
 It shows Kid Cudi, wearing a Guns N' Roses T-shirt and a Cleveland Indians baseball hat, and David Guetta walking along Biscayne Boulevard, while the club scenes were filmed in Nocturnal.
 Fans were invited to be in the club scene.
 There is also a scene that takes place in a Franck Provost hair dressing salon, where a hairdresser is using a hair dryer on a hairless man, and another applies shaving foam in a circle on another client's head.
 It shows the camera crew to be nude models, who are seen reflecting in windows, metal objects and mirrors throughout the video with certain areas censored out.
 A super clean version of the video was released for use in public settings.
+Guetta wears a pair of Reebok Pumps in the video.

 2021 remix

 In 2021, Guetta released a new remix of the track.
 The remix was premiered during his New Year's live set from the French Louvre museum.
 It was also released as a reaction to the TikTok hype around the original track, which became popular during the lockdown due to COVID-19.